andreperkins12/Java-Assignments/README.md

 Various Problems and Programs that have many different functions.
 Purpose of this repository is to display different problems and assignments that I have completed in Java.

-All the work completed in this repository was created by Andre Perkins using different coding techniques.
+This repository was created by Andre Perkins using different coding techniques.

-I pledge that all the work in this repository is my own with only the following exceptions:
+I pledge that all the work in this repository is my own.

 Signed,